badarnadeem/node-random-password/README.md

 ```

+import Password from '@badarnadeem/random-password';
-import { Password, PasswordStrength } from 'random-password';
+import { PasswordStrength } from '@badarnadeem/random-password';

 const password = new Password({
     length: 12,